 Another woman, Giulia (Marisa Mell), who is on her honeymoon, is attacked in a train carriage but the killer flees when her fashion-designer husband Mario (Antonio Sabàto) comes to the rescue.

 In spite of his protestations to the police, Mario is accused of being the murderer.
 He sets out to prove his innocence by conducting his own inquiries.
 In the meantime, a woman in an insane asylum is drowned in a bath and another unfortunate female victim is power-drilled to death…

 Seven Blood-Stained Orchids begins like a textbook example of an early Seventies giallo.
 A cool Riz Ortolani score — one of the highlights of this generally lacklustre production — accompanies images of a black saloon cruising through an urban landscape whilst an array of city lights illuminate the darkness.
 Point-of-view shots reveal a typical knife-wielding, black-gloved killer stabbing a female victim and brutally stabbing a lady of the night.

-Lenzi’s next gory whodunit, Gatti rossi in un labirinto di vetro (the delightfully titled ‘Red Cats in a Maze of Glass’ aka Eyeball) was considerably tackier, yet undeniably more frivolous fun; he also directed the ground-breaking cannibal cruelty opus The Man from Deep River the same year as this death-by-the-numbers giallo.
+Lenzi’s next gory whodunit, Gatti rossi in un labirinto di vetro (the delightfully titled ‘Red Cats in a Labyrinth of Glass’ aka Eyeball) is considerably tackier and undeniably more frivolous fun.
+He also directed the ground-breaking cannibal cruelty opus The Man from Deep River the same year as this death-by-the-numbers giallo.

 Buy DVD: Amazon.com